 Models, Inference & Algorithms (MIA)

-In light of continuing physical distancing, MIA meetings for fall 2020 will be held via Zoom.
+In light of continuing physical distancing, MIA meetings for spring 2021 will be held via Zoom.

 As always, meetings will include real-time questions—including direct verbal interaction—as well as an optional discussion following the seminar.
 Stay tuned for details.